Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    You must encode the values for MC_META_MEDIA_SEASON, MC_META_MEDIA_EPISODE, and MC_META_MEDIA_RESOLUTION.

-   To set the proper information, you must encode the metadata values using the corresponding `mc_metadata_encode_XXX()` function.
+   To set the proper information, you must encode the metadata values using the corresponding `mc_metadata_encode_XXX()` function:

    ```
    char *encoded_meta = NULL;